matthewmccarthy1611/BookSmarter/README.md

-# OSRS Board
+# BookSmarter

-OSRS Board is a database for creating Old School Runescape characters.
+BookSmarter is a database for users to create books and comment on them.

 ## Installation